compas-dev/compas_fea/docs/.source/tutorial/02_structure.rst

     mdl = Structure(name='simple-truss', path='/home/al/Temp/')

 The files that are generated when using the **compas_fea** package, will all be saved in a folder named ``path``, with many temporary files stored within this location under another folder called ``path/name``.
-These can be passed when instantiating the **Structure** object like above, or by changing the attributes directly at a later time.
+These arguments can be passed when instantiating the **Structure** object like above, or by changing the attributes directly at a later time.

 .. code-block:: python